Davidsksilva/Flight-Rest/README.md

 Part of the projet Travel Booking App (TBA),a backend to register flight companies, flights and passangers.

-Travel Booking App (TBA): constitutes a project to gain familiarity with the tecnology stack Spring and React.
-Where the user is able to book a travel package including Flight and Hotel room from a web page grown with React, consuming and feeding multiple REST API's, utilizing the MySQL relational database.
-Includes a dashboard page using ECharts.
+Travel Booking App (TBA): constitutes a project to gain familiarity with the tecnology stack [Spring](https://spring.io/) and [React](https://reactjs.org/).
+Where the user is able to book a travel package including Flight and Hotel room from a web page grown with React, consuming and feeding multiple REST API's, utilizing the [MySQL](https://www.mysql.com/) relational database.
+Includes a dashboard page using [ECharts](https://echarts.baidu.com/).

+Refer to the main [repository](https://github.com/Davidsksilva/travel-booking-app).

 ## Getting Started